Gallahorn/Ultraviolence/AdvancedFeatures.md

 ### 6.1.2 Advanced Driving Controls
 This mod makes the driving a lot smoother and more controller like.

+- General:
+  - V to switch seat
+  - Y to switch Driving AI (recommend Modded Normal AI)
 - Cars:
   - Accelerate slower with just W.
   - Acclerate Faster With LShift.
   - Brake slower with S.
   - Brake faster with LCTRL.
 - Bikes:
   - Accelerate slower with just W.
   - Acclerate Faster With LShift.
   - Brake slower with S.
   - Brake faster with LCTRL.
   - Lean Forward with UP (You need to rebind to UP, as LShift doesn't work anymore).
   - Lean Backward with DOWN (You need to rebind to DOWN, as LCTRL doesn't work anymore).

 ## 6.2 Optional Keybinds and Mod Configurations